evoth/blog/README.md

 ## Current State

-A very empty and feature-incomplete version of the site and structure.
+A very empty version of the site and structure.

 ## Todo